salarii/peek/README.txt

 3. After program starts you will be prompted to enter filter by line "provide your filters:" you have couple of options:

 3.1 Leave empty and press enter
-This will list log file as is with substantial alteration. whatever you see in console will be also stored into file out.txt.
+This will list log file as is without substantial alteration. whatever result you see in console will be also stored into file out.txt.
 This will be done no matter if you enter filter or not.

 3.2 provide filter
 3.2.1 Inclusive and exclusive filters, they will be explained in example.